SCRATCh-ITEA3/SCRATCh-Tools-Repo/Code/Quobis/README.md

 # Example of use
 As an exercise of doogfooding, we are using the action in our own repository to check the vulnerabilities after each new code merge:
 [[XMPP-MQTT Gateway]](https://github.com/Quobis/xmpp-mqtt-gateway/actions)
+Please note that you have some minutes of action execution for free in Github everymonth, if you are planning to use these feature in your workflow you may need to check Github conditions to make sure you will not run out of action execution minutes.